Students who got partial loan relief to see full discharge - The Boston Globe

 Congress voted to overturn DeVos’ changes last March, but it was vetoed by Trump.

 Nearly two dozen state attorneys general had sued the Trump administration over its implementation of the borrower defense to repayment program, which allows borrowers to have their loans canceled if their colleges made false claims to get them to enroll.
-One of the plaintiffs in that suit was California Attorney General Xavier Becerra, who faced a confirmation vote Thursday to be President Joe Biden's health secretary.
+One of the plaintiffs in that suit was California Attorney General Xavier Becerra, who was confirmed Thursday as President Biden’s health secretary.

 The lawsuit, which was filed last July, argued that DeVos had changed the policy without justification, failed to provide a meaningful process for students to get their loans forgiven and created “arbitrary impediments” for them, including forcing them to prove that their schools knowingly misled them.